Crescent Moon Pose for Kids: A 3-Step Fix for Posture, Focus, and Calm

 Break for homework

 You plan to take a 30-minute side-bend break.
-Task accuracy is improved by three-minute movement resets, according to research on sustained attention (PMC).
+Task accuracy improves with three-minute movement resets, according to research on sustained attention (PMC).

 Warm-up for sports

 Before soccer, you incorporate the pose.
-The hip extension may lessen groin strains and prepare stride length.
+Hip extension may reduce groin strains and increase stride length.

 A Snapshot of the Evidence: Important Numbers